dTile/DT/explainer/benefits.md

 <h3>Permiters</h3>
 <p>
-A perimeter is defied by adding a peremiter parameter (p) to a decimal tile wich adds p adjacent tiles to each direction.
-This means that the premeter contans a cneteral tile plus p X p tiles in the permiter.
+A perimeter is defined by adding a peremiter parameter (p) to a decimal tile vector which represent p adjacent tiles to each direction.
+This means that the premeter contans a cneteral which is part of p+1 times p+1 tiles that make up the permiter.
-A premiter is denoted by concatenating a dot and the perimeter threshold to the central tile. thus 25050.4 represnts a central tile that its northwestern corner is (0 degrees latitude and 0 degrees longitude) "null island" that plus 16 tiles that surround it.
+A premiter is denoted by concatenating a dot and the perimeter threshold to the central tile. thus 25050.3 represnts a central tile that its northwestern corner is (0 degrees latitude and 0 degrees longitude) "null island" that plus 15 tiles that surround it.
 </p>

 <h3>Motivation</h3>